Honorifics (linguistics): French

 In French the singular form 'tu' is used in intimate and informal speech, as well as "speaking down", as adults to children (but never "up").
 The plural form 'vous' is used to address individuals formally and in situations in which adults meet for the first time.
 Often people decide explicitly to break the formal by one or the other asking "on se tutoie?" (where "tutoyer" is the verb meaning to speak in the 'tu' register, its equivalent being "vouvoyer").

-Also, the normally first person plural form "nous" may be used as an "humility mark" especially in formal communications like college thesis, to recognise that the work done is not the result of the single author of the thesis but comes from in a way, of all the predecessors and pairs in the realm of knowledge of the subject.
+Also, the normally first person plural form "nous" may be used as a "humility mark" especially in formal communications like college thesis, to recognise that the work done is not the result of the single author of the thesis but comes from in a way, of all the predecessors and pairs in the realm of knowledge of the subject.